 Stack and Tilt Address Position vs Rotary Swing Tour

-One thing that is noticable once you start to analyze more in detail is the fact that Aaron Baddeley (former "poster child" for Stack and Tilt) is more on the balls of his feet at address.
-As you've learned from this website, true balance is through the center of your ankles.
+One detail that becomes apparent upon closer analysis: Aaron Baddeley (the former "poster child" for Stack and Tilt) sets up noticeably more on the balls of his feet.
+As you've learned from the RotarySwing instruction system, true athletic balance is centered through the ankles.

-Setting up on the balls of the feet like this moves your primary balancing joint from your hips, where it should be, to your knees.
-Your knees have very limited rotational freedom, so you can easily understand why this a bad way to setup given that on the downswing you're going to be rotating on your primary balancing joint.
+Setting up on the balls of the feet shifts your primary balancing joint from the hips — where it should be — to the knees.
+Since your knees have severely limited rotational freedom, this creates a fundamentally flawed foundation for a swing that requires powerful rotation through impact on your primary balancing joint.

-When the weight is moved to the ankle, the hip becomes the primary balancing joint, and it is perfectly designed to handle the rotation that the golf swing requires.
+When weight is properly distributed through the ankles, the hip becomes the primary balancing joint — and it is perfectly engineered to handle the rotational demands of an efficient golf swing.

 Ball Position

-This doesn't change from club to club because your joints don't change, and neither does the width of your hips or shoulders.
-Learn about the effects of bad ball position in this golf instruction video.
+This doesn't change from club to club because your skeletal structure doesn't change, and neither does the width of your hips or shoulders.
+Learn how incorrect ball position destroys consistency in this instruction video.

 Baddeley has the ball much too far back in his stance which forces his left arm to sit deep across his chest at address and his left shoulder to be "hiked up" rather than sitting in neutral as mine is on the left.
 This high shoulder position is a common source of shoulder impingements and pain in the neck and upper trapezious muscle for golfers.
 If you find yourself with a sore neck or tight shoulders after a round of golf, check your setup!